Davy Tweed

-David Alexander Tweed (13 November 1959 – 28 October 2021) was a Northern Irish politician, Irish rugby union international and alleged serial child sex offender.
-He served as a Traditional Unionist Voice councillor on Ballymena Borough Council.
+David Alexander Tweed (13 November 1959 – 28 October 2021) was a Northern Irish unionist politician and Irish rugby union international.

+He is alleged to have been a serial child sex offender despite never having been convicted of that offence.
+In 2012, he was found guilty of child sexual abuse and served four years in prison before that conviction was overturned due to the wording of the direction given to the jury by the trial judge.
+Tweed's family later accused him of domestic abuse towards his former partner and of sexual abuse of a number of her children and of other children to whom he had access.

+After his death he was lauded upon his death as a "larger than life character" by members of the Democratic Unionist Party (DUP) and by Jim Allister, leader of the Traditional Unionist Voice (TUV).

+As a politician, Tweed served as a Ballymena Borough Councillor for the Ballymena South DEA from 1997 to 2013.

 Sport

 Tweed won four caps for Ireland in the mid-1990s, with his first, against France, in 1995.

 Political career

 Tweed was first elected as a DUP councillor for the Ballymena South electoral district in 1997.
 He was re-elected for the DUP in 2001 and 2005.

 In 2007 Tweed was among six Ballymena DUP councillors who refused to canvass for the party in the Assembly elections because of the DUP's policy of sharing power with Sinn Féin.
-Tweed attempted to resign in February 2007, and he along with five other councillors subsequently resigned from the party and redesignated themselves as the Ulster Unionist Coalition Party (UUCP).
+Tweed attempted to resign in February 2007, Along with five other councillors he subsequently resigned from the party and redesignated themselves as the Ulster Unionist Coalition Party (UUCP).

-In 2009, four of the UUCP group left to join Traditional Unionist Voice (TUV), but Tweed remained with the UUCP along with councillor William Wilkinson, head of research for the unionist pressure group Families Acting for Innocent Relatives.
-In June 2010 Wilkinson was imprisoned, following his conviction for rape.
-In November 2010, Tweed joined the Traditional Unionist Voice bloc on the council, and he was re-elected in 2011 to Ballymena Borough Council as a TUV candidate.
+In 2009, four of the UUCP group left to join Traditional Unionist Voice (TUV), but Tweed remained with the UUCP along with councillor William Wilkinson, head of research for the unionist pressure group Families Acting for Innocent Relatives until the latter's conviction for rape in June 2010.
+In November 2010, Tweed joined the TUV group on the council and was re-elected in 2011 to Ballymena Borough Council as a TUV candidate.

 Tweed was a member of the Orange Order and belonged to a lodge in Dunloy.
-He was involved in protests relating to the Parades Commission's restrictions on Orange marches in Dunloy.
+He was involved in protests relating to the Parades Commission's restrictions on Orange marches in that village.